Franquelis Osoria

-Franquelis Antonio Osoria (born September 12, 1981) is a retired Major League Baseball pitcher.
+Franquelis Antonio Osoria (born September 12, 1981) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Pittsburgh Pirates.

 Career

 Osoria was signed by the Los Angeles Dodgers on December 28, 1999.
 He would spend the first six seasons of his professional career in the minor leagues.

 Minor-league career

 In 2002, Osoria pitched most of the season for the South Georgia Waves in the South Atlantic League, pitching to a 3.32 ERA in 431/3 innings pitched.
 He would get called up to the Vero Beach Dodgers in the Florida State League near the end of the season.
 In 2003, he would pitch the full season for the Vero Beach Dodgers, pitching to a 4.08 ERA, 6 saves, and 3 starts in 75 innings pitched.
 He would not start a game again after the 2003 season.

 2004 would see Osoira promoted to the Jacksonville Suns of the Southern League.
-Osoria would pitch to an 8-5 record, 5 saves, and a 3.56 ERA in 81 innings.
+Osoria would pitch to an 8–5 record, 5 saves, and a 3.56 ERA in 81 innings.
 Late in the season, he would be promoted to the Las Vegas 51s of the Pacific Coast League, where he would pitch to a 6.48 ERA in 8.1 innings.

 2005 would be Osoria's last season in the minor leagues before getting the call to the majors.
-Starting the year with the 51s, Osoria would pitch to a 2.95 ERA in 55 innings, amassing a 6-4 record and 9 saves.
+Starting the year with the 51s, Osoria would pitch to a 2.95 ERA in 55 innings, amassing a 6–4 record and 9 saves.